sureshchegireddy/sat-roks-customizations-for-telco-apps/README.md

 10. [Performance AddOn Operator not supported](#10-Performance-AddOn-Operator-not-supported)

-In general the RH OCP documentation is the usual reference for configuring such custom settings.
+In general, the RH OCP documentation is the usual reference for configuring such custom settings.
 However, certain resources like `MachineConfig` are not supported on ROKS (IBM's managed Openshift service), and require alternative method for conifguring the capability.

 ## 1. Hugepages setup
 The [RH OCP documentation for configuring huge pages](https://docs.openshift.com/container-platform/4.9/scalability_and_performance/what-huge-pages-do-and-how-they-are-consumed-by-apps.html#configuring-huge-pages_huge-pages) on OpenShift nodes requires creating yamls with the `Tuned` and `MachineConfigPool` resources.
 Since `MachineConfigPool` resource is not yet supported in ROKS, one alternative is to add the `kernel arguments` in the RH CoreOS ignition file during satellite host attach operation (presuming the hosts run RH CoreOS).